Eleonwra/elcardiocc-baseline-ner/README.md

 └── README.md
 ```

-## ✅ Baseline Features

-- Preprocessing of Doccano-annotated data
-- Validation of ICD-10 codes and span consistency
-- Simple NER training pipeline
-- Excel export of predictions and code frequency analysis

 ## 🚫 Note

 This baseline is **not** a competition submission.
 It is provided **by the organizers** after the participant submission phase, to serve as a reference point for evaluation and transparency.